 It’s amazing how quickly the media narrative shifts.

-Crypto has gone from the payments network for SPECTRE Criminal Enterprises Inc. to sensible investment in just 18 months.
+Crypto has gone from being portrayed as the payments network for SPECTRE Criminal Enterprises Inc. to sensible investment in just 18 months.

 If the speed of this change seems crazy to you, you’re not alone.

 One of the reasons that everything seems crazy these days is that the pace of technological change keeps speeding up.

 When it comes to the future, it’s easy to end up sounding like a grumpy old man.
 The flying cars are still not here and we still don’t live in space…even though the Bond film Moonraker was released in 1979.

 Many technological changes are accelerating i) because Moore’s Law is exponential and ii) because new technologies are built on top of old like Lego bricks.

 The changes have gotten faster over time as one innovation facilitates the next.
 Packy McCormick made this point using the tyres on the Tesla: